-The following is a guide for safety boat allocation, however a detailed support boat management plan that examines the course, risks, and risk mitigation in relation to support boats needs to be completed for all regattas.
+The following is a guide for safety boat allocation, however a detailed support boat management plan that examines the course, risks, and risk mitigation in relation to support boats MUST to be completed for all regattas.
 As a result of the approved Support Boat Management Plan Risk Assessment the number of support boats may vary to the standard ratio.
+If there is a request to vary the ratio, this must be submitted to either the Zone, or AOCRA (dependent upon the race) for approval by that respective oversight body.
 The standard required ratio is set out below: